timpyrkov/circleclust/README.md

 # Why CircleClust?

-Standard clustering algorithms don't account for periodicity - values near boundaries wrap around.
-CircleClust handles this by detecting clusters that cross periodic boundaries.
+Standard clustering algorithms don't account for periodicity.
+Values like color hues on a color wheel or bedtimes may wrap around boundaries.
+CircleClust handles this by correctly detecting clusters that cross periodic boundaries.

 # Features

-- **Automatic window size detection** using train/test RMSD minimization
+- **Automatic size parameter detection** using train/test RMSD minimization
 - **Circular boundary handling** - clusters crossing 0/period are correctly identified
 - **Period-aware clustering** - works with any period (radians, degrees, hours, minutes)
 - **Visualization tools** - plot centroids means and stds